johanberntsson/ozmoo/documentation/manual/manual.md

 - Acme cross-assembler
 - Exomizer file compression program (tested with 3.0.0, 3.0.1 and 3.0.2)
-- Ruby (Tested with 2.4.2, but any 2.4 version should work fine)
+- Ruby (Tested with 2.4.2 and 3.3.5, but any version in between should work fine)
 - The Vice emulator to test C64, C128 and Plus/4 builds on virtual hardware
 - The xemu-xmega65 emulator if you want to test MEGA65 builds on virtual hardware
+- A zip program if you want to build games for X16
-- The Commander X16 emulator test X16 builds on virtual hardware
+- The Commander X16 emulator if you want to test X16 builds on virtual hardware

 #### Windows